slashdev/loconet_domotica/README.md

 # Sending loconet messages

 Loconet messages can be sent using the 'loconet_tx_queue_X' functions (with X = 2, 4, 6 or n).
 Messages are added in a fair priority queue.
-The queue is fair in the sense that it a message eventually always will be sent.
+The queue is fair in the sense that a message always will be sent (eventually).

 For example, to send a sensor input message:

     loconet_tx_queue_4(0xB2, 5, byte1, byte2);

-As the address and state need to be encoded in byte1 and byte2, loconet_tx_messages.h has some helper functions.
+As the address and state need to be encoded in `byte1` and `byte2`, `loconet_tx_messages.h` has some helper functions.
 Calling:

     loconet_tx_input_rep(address, true);